moh-elleithy/fuelconsump/README.md

 	"volume" : "25"
 }

--Get All Fuels :
+- Get All Fuels :
 http://localhost:8080/FuelConsumptions/getAllFuels

--Post a bulk of Fuels:
+- Post a bulk of Fuels:
 http://localhost:8080/FuelConsumptions/addFuelBulk
 params : list of JSON objects which Spring REST will maps to FuelConsumptionEntity objects

--Put (update) an excist fuel : http://localhost:8080/FuelConsumptions/updateFuel param : JSON object of the fuel
+- Put (update) an excist fuel : http://localhost:8080/FuelConsumptions/updateFuel
+param : JSON object of the fuel